elliepriestley/word_games/README.md

 ## 💬 Description

-Unscramble is a command-line game where the player is given a scrambled word, and they have to guess the original word.
+Unscramble is a command-line game where the player is given two scrambled words, and they have to guess the original word for each in order to win.
 The game is written in Kotlin.

 ## 📚 Table of Contents
 - [Prerequisites](#-prerequisites)